KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 So the safeguard stands, now correctly placed:

-> The structural principle is not a captive, for it is a function and not a being.
+> The structural principle is not a captive, for it does not traverse toward a destination it could be barred from; it rests at the native station it gives reality to.
 Its office persists while its work remains and resolves when its work is complete — whether every belonging being has reached its resonant term or, in the rare limit, none remains at all.
 Only Theon, facing Aion absolutely and gathering return-seeking essences, carries the captivity that the radiant emanations do not.

 ---